bspeice/speice.io/_drafts/understanding-allocations-in-rust.md

 2. Does a Box<> always allocate heap?
     - Yes, with exception of compiler optimizations
 3. Passing Box<Trait> vs. genericizing/monomorphization
-    - If it uses `dyn Trait`, it's on the heap.
+    - If it uses `dyn Trait`, it's on the heap?
+    - What if the trait implements `Sized`?
 4. Other pointer types?
 Do Rc<>/Arc<> force heap allocation?
     - Maybe?
 Part of the alloc crate, but should use qadapt to check
 5. How many allocations happen before `main()` is called?